kristofferandreasen/wayback-machine-dotnet-client/README.md

 ### Dependency Injection: .NET Core Web Application

-* Register the WaybackMachineCsharpSdk interface in the startup file
+* Register the WaybackMachine.DotNet.Client interface in the startup file
 * Inject the service in the class where you want to use it

 ### Dependency Injection: Azure Function